5c077m4n/http-responder/readme.md

 1. `status` the same as 'statusCode' - for compability.

-2. `statusDesc` the default text for the given status code.
+2. `statusDesc` the default description for the given status code.

 3. `payload` holds only a pretty version of the error (ie, no stack), so no sensitive information will be leaked, including: